 Search for symbols

 Each symbol stored in a style contains searchable tags that describe its characteristics.
-Symbols in styles also have a category.
-A category is just like a tag but is used in some parts of the application to control which core symbols are shown in certain galleries.
+Symbols in styles may also have a category.
+A category is similar to a tag but is used in some parts of the application to control which core symbols are shown in certain galleries.
 In your own styles, you can use the category as a main organizational tag.
-Search results consist of symbols where the search term matches either the symbol name, the symbol category, or symbol tags.
+Search results consist of symbols in which the search term matches the symbol name, the symbol category, or symbol tags.

 Search results match the beginning of the search term.
-For example, searching for tar will find symbols with the word target in their name or tags, but not symbols with the word star.
-If necessary, use the * character as a wildcard to represent any number of characters.
-For example, searching for *tar will find symbols with both target and star.
-Previous searches can be accessed by clicking the small down arrow icon on the right end of the Search box.
+For example, searching for tar finds symbols with the word target in their name or tags but not symbols with the word star.
+If necessary, use an asterisk as a wildcard to represent any number of characters.
+For example, searching for *tar finds symbols with both the words target and star.
+You can access previous searches by clicking the drop-down arrow to the right of the Search box.

 Work with symbol tags

 To return useful search results, each symbol contains descriptive tags.
 Tags are strings that identify key information about each symbol.
 They can include references to the appearance of a symbol, its origin, its usage, or any combination of these properties.

 Tags can be up to 255 characters long, including spaces.
 The tags for system style symbols that are installed with ArcGIS Pro are read-only; they cannot be modified.
 The tags on the symbols in these styles are prepopulated to reflect the graphic properties of the symbols, such as the primary color and the symbol type, as well as other pertinent information.
 However, you can modify the tags of any symbol in an editable style.
 Tags in editable styles can be used to describe any relevant aspect of the symbol, such as a related project, map, layer, scale, or specification.